CUNY Associate Director (Administrative Manager) - Structural Biology Initiative in New York, New York

 Location: Graduate Center

-The Structural Biology Initiative (SBI) of the ASRC is looking for a motivated, proactive, and creative individual to serve as Associate Director.
-Working in concert with the Structural Biology Initiative Director, the Associate Director will manage the day-to -day endeavors of the Initiative, including the design and execution of administrative operations, and will establish themselves as the focal point for various personnel matters within the unit.
-The Associate Director will collaborate on grant proposals; develop and maintain budgets; manage staff; ensure compliance with institutional rules; and act as liaisons to internal and external partners.
-S/he will also oversee the communications for the Initiative and assume responsibility for the content on and updates to the Initiative websites.
+The Structural Biology Initiative of the ASRC is looking for a motivated, proactive, and creative individual to serve as its Associate Director.
+Working in concert with the Initiative Director, the Associate Director will manage the day-to -day endeavors of the Initiative, including the design and execution of administrative operations, and establishing themselves as the focal point for various personnel matters within the unit.
+The Associate Director will collaborate on grant proposals; develop and maintain budgets; manage staff; ensure compliance with institutional rules; and act as a liaison to internal and external partners.
+The incumbent will also oversee communication efforts, especially assuming responsibility for the content on, and updates to, the Initiative’s website.

 Duties include but are not limited to:

 Performs major responsibilities under the Director's purview, such as monitoring and evaluating unit activities, financial/budget planning, and ad hoc projects as necessary.

 In concert with the Director, ASRC faculty, and affiliated post-doctoral scholars, staff, and students, organizes annual reports, in terms of both content and financial accounting, to funding agencies.

 Oversees day-to-day activities of the Administrative Coordinator in Structural Biology Initiative and conducts their performance evaluation.

 Assists in logistical planning and execution of events, especially research seminars, workshops and conferences.

 Organizes meetings of internal and external advisory boards, records interactions and distributes notes accordingly.